 8) Bake it for 30 – 35 minutes and you are all set.
 Be sure to let it cool for a few minutes before you chow down.

-You will end up with a fairly smooth batter.
 Don’t worry if there are a few lumps.

 Then stir in all that corn.
 If you used frozen, thaw it first.